King Street in Kitchener, Ontario was one of nine Complete Streets projects profiled in Complete Streets Transformations.

-- Bike racks to encourage cycling
+- New bike racks to encourage cycling to nearby destinations

-- Environmentally friendly planter beds that collect and filter storm water
+- Environmentally friendly planter beds that collect and filter stormwater

 - The addition of 120 street trees to enhance the human scale and provide shade